-8. We drive an older vehicle
+8. Drive an older vehicle

 Many of our monthly bills have been negotiated or price matched in order to get the lowest rates.
 This may not work every time, but it never hurts to ask your service providers so that you can be confident that you are getting the best deal.
 Below are some examples of how we do this:

-- Internet – most internet service providers place a lot of value on you as a customer.
+Most internet service providers place a lot of value on you as a customer.
 At least once a year, we call around to make sure we are getting the best deal, and if we aren’t we try to get our rate lowered or we switch providers.

-- Cell phone plans – by paying off the installment plans for both of our phones, we were able to save around $60 per month.
+By paying off the installment plans for both of our phones, we were able to save around $60 per month.
 By doing this, we also are able to easily switch service providers to take advantage of promotions (this works in our favor since cell phone service providers are always competing to steal each other’s customers!)

-- Energy audit – if you haven’t done an energy audit on your home, you should!
+If you haven’t done an energy audit on your home, you should!
 They are usually free through your utility company and can potentially save you money each month on your energy bill and earn you tax credits.

-- Vehicle insurance – every year we shop around to make sure we are still getting the best rate on our vehicle insurance.
+Every year we shop around to make sure we are still getting the best rate on our vehicle insurance.
 When we swapped out our newer truck for the older one, it actually cut our insurance bill in half!
 Double savings!

 This makes the celebration even more special!
 And as for our weekly date nights, we have found other ways to spend time together without spending a lot of money.
 Some of our favorite activities are driving around back roads listening to music, playing board games together, and cuddling on the couch to watch a movie with a bowl of stove-popped popcorn!